-SWCA's analysis included a review of the CHRIS records search results, SLF results, ethnographic literature, and regional archaeological information.
-Tribal consultation is still pending; therefore, no review of any material submitted during consultation was included in this analysis.
-SWCA identified several Native American placenames and sites in the vicinity, ranging from 2.24 to 16.7 km (1.39 to 10.38 miles) from the Project Site.
-These include named settlements such as Geveronga, Maawnga, and Yaanga to the east-southeast in the downtown Los Angeles area, Kuruvungna and Guaspet in the Ballona area to the southwest, and Kaweenga to the northwest.
-The closest settlements (in straight-line distance) is Kaweenga, which is located 5.71 km (3.55 miles) northwest of the Project Site.
-Other notable sites that have archaeological components in the region have been recorded at the Fern Dell recreation area (LAN-196) to the northwest, the La Brea Tar Pits (LAN-159/H) to the southwest, as well as several sites along Ballona Creek and around the Baldwin Hills to the southwest.
+SWCA's review of ethnographic literature and regional archaeological information identified several Native American placenames and sites in the vicinity of the Project Site, ranging from 1.61 to 17.32 km (1 to 11 miles) from the Project Site.
+These include named settlements such as Geveronga, Maawnga, and Yaanga to the east-southeast in the downtown Los Angeles area, Kuruvungna and Guaspet in the Ballona area to the southwest, and Kawenga to the northwest.
+The nearest of these settlements is Kawenga, which is 5.73 km (3.60 miles) northwest of the Project Site.
+Other notable sites that have archaeological components in the region have been recorded at the Fern Dell recreation area (LAN-196) to the northeast, the La Brea Tar Pits (LAN-159/H) to the southwest, as well as several sites in and along Ballona Creek and around the Baldwin Hills to the southwest.

-LAN-196, the site recorded at Fern Dell, 2.24 km (1.39 miles) to the northeast, is the nearest archaeological site to the Project Site that was at least reported to contain a Native American component, although the materials were never described in detail and their whereabouts are unknown.
-The closest archaeological site with confirmed Native American components is at the La Brea Tar Pits (LAN-159/H), which is approximately 4.70 km (2.92 miles) southwest of the Project Site.
+LAN-196, the site recorded at Fern Dell recreation area 1.61 km (1 mile) to the northeast, is the nearest archaeological site to the Project Site that was at least reported to contain a Native American component, although the materials were never described in detail and their whereabouts are unknown.
+The Native American archaeological site with confirmed components that is closest to the Project Site comes from the La Brea Tar Pits (LAN-159/H), which is approximately 5.32 km (3.30 miles) southwest.
 The La Brea Tar Pits was an important terrestrial source of asphaltum for Native Americans in the region.
-The Native American sites identified in SWCA's regional background research helps to convey basic regional patterns of settlement and use that show concentrations near permanent water sources and near but peripheral to areas that were subject to substantial inundation or topography that is too steep.
-At distances ranging from 2.24 to 16.70 km (1.39 to 10.38 miles) away, these sites are too far away to suggest any material components are likely to occur as a buried deposit within the Project Site, which is situated in open space between the known Native American settlements and sites.
+The Native American sites identified in SWCA's regional background research help to convey basic regional patterns of settlement and use that show concentrations near permanent water sources and near but peripheral to areas that were subject to substantial inundation or topography that is too steep.

-While the material components of the site at Fern Dell (LAN-196) cannot be confirmed and there is no record of the source for the Gabrielino placename that was ascribed to it in the 1930s, the presence of a spring there and its topographic setting are both typical of places likely to have been used by Native Americans for at least temporary habitation and seasonal visitation.
+Although the material components of the site at Fern Dell recreation area (LAN-196) cannot be confirmed and there is no record of the source for the Gabrielino place name that was ascribed to it in the 1930s, the presence of a spring and its topographic setting are both typical of places likely to have been used by Native Americans for at least temporary habitation and seasonal visitation.
 Several springs have been documented at a similar elevation contour within the southern flank of the Santa Monica Mountains and would have provided important resources used by Native Americans, indicating the foothills and especially the toeslopes are areas of more focused activity.